Jon-Webb-79/Linux_Config/README.rst

 1. It is assumed that the user has already installed a linux kernel on their computer prior to cloning this repository.
-The instructions for how to install Arch Linux are contained :ref `install`.
+The instructions for how to install Arch Linux are contained in :ref: `install <Installation/ArchInstallation.rst>`.
    Other distributions such as Ubuntu, PopOS, or Manjaro can be installed with a typical installer that will walk the user through all steps.
 2. Ensure you have .git installed on your computer